-- Dilaudid (prescription painkiller that produces feelings of euphoria – addiction and dependence can happen in the matter of weeks)
+- Dilaudid (prescription painkiller that produces feelings of euphoria – addiction and dependence can happen in a matter of weeks)

 - Fentanyl (strongest opioid out there- some people develop dependence after the first use or two)

-- Oxycodone (common prescription drug used in pain treatment plans – often people will become dependent on this drug in the matter of months, but it can happen sooner)
+- Oxycodone (a common prescription drug used in pain treatment plans – often people will become dependent on this drug in a matter of months, but it can happen sooner)